teddymacn/ml_in_action_study_notes/part1/ch02/README.md

 Although Ball Tree and k-d Tree might have smaller search cost, it doesn't mean they are always better in general.
 Firstly, Ball Tree and k-d Tree's query time will become slower as k increases.
 Secondly, both Ball Tree and k-d Tree require a construction phase.
 If N is relatively small, the cost of the construction phase might be larger than the total search cost they can save.

-*Additional [reference](http://scikit-learn.org/stable/modules/neighbors.html#choice-of-nearest-neighbors-algorithm) for more trade-offs about how to choose a optimal point search algorithm.*
+*Additional [reference](http://scikit-learn.org/stable/modules/neighbors.html#choice-of-nearest-neighbors-algorithm) for more trade-offs about how to choose an optimal point search algorithm.*

 ## Demo Code